top of page

 The Artist Gatherer Hits the Road

-Since my handcrafted book “Lincoln Slept Here” was conceived as a travel journal, it was time to back away from my computer research and hit the road.
-My husband Ken Smith is a professional photographer who recorded the places, and events where I posed with facsimiles of my hero.
-It was more than 30 years ago when Ken snapped a photo of Lincoln and me.
-I couldn't make it up to the lap of the larger-than-life-size bronze sculpture at the entrance of the Civic Center in San Francisco.
+Since my handcrafted book “Lincoln Slept Here” was conceived as a travel journal, it was time to leave my studio and hit the road.
+My husband Ken Smith photographed the places and events where I posed with facsimiles of my hero.

 In 2013, we travelled to Springfield, IL for the 150th Anniversary of the Gettysburg Address.
 Celebrations and special exhibits took place in the impressive Abraham Lincoln Presidential Library and Museum.
 Historically accurate exhibits with realistically rendered figures of the Civil War era highlight the Lincoln family, the assassin John Wilkes Booth and former slaves and abolitionists Frederick Douglass and Harriet Tubman.
 I hugged the actor “Mary Lincoln” and apologized for history’s inaccurate maligning of her.
 Some think this it cheesy but this was live theater and I was under its spell.

-In Chicago, you bump into Lincoln without trying.
-Overlooking Lake Michigan in Lincoln Park is the colossal Augustus Saint-Gaudens' “Standing Lincoln” adjacent to the Chicago History Museum, which houses a Lincoln collection including his deathbed.
+I bump into Lincoln without trying.
+This colossal Augustus Saint-Gaudens' “Standing Lincoln” is adjacent to the Chicago History Museum, which houses a Lincoln collection including his deathbed.
+In the Smithsonian Galleries, Lincoln looked down on me along with other historical figures.

 President Lincoln on the Battlefield of Antietam.